 The first flight of the prototype Su-57 fighter took place on January 29, 2010.
-The aircraft has been in the sky for more than 15 years, but recently more and more Western publications have stated that the Su-57 does not meet the requirements for a fifth-generation fighter.
+The aircraft has been in the sky for over 15 years, but recently more and more Western publications have stated that the Su-57 does not meet the requirements for a fifth-generation fighter.

 Today, the concept of a fifth-generation fighter is formally associated with the fact that the aircraft must meet the requirements for stealth, super-maneuverability at low speeds, supersonic flight in non-afterburning mode, modern avionics, internal suspension for weapons, and a number of other parameters, including interaction with other aircraft, drones, and ground-based weapons systems.